 The above considerations apply to any resource, not just hardware resources, when using the REPL.

 The Xedge UI is a Single Page Application (SPA) that primarily interacts with the Xedge server-side application through a virtualized file system.
-You can directly access this file system by navigating to http://device-address/rtl/apps/.
-Figure 3 below shows the Web File Manager and the Windows File Explorer (mapped as a WebDAV drive) connected to the same device as shown in Figure 1.
-The directories Ajax, MyLspApp, and MyLuaApp represent the same applications as shown in Figure 1.
+You can directly access this file system by navigating to http://device-address/rtl/apps/. figure 2 below shows the Web File Manager and the Windows File Explorer (mapped as a WebDAV drive).
 When using the Web File Manager or WebDAV, it is not possible to visually distinguish applications from file systems.
 You can directly access the files using any editor when the device is mapped as a WebDAV drive.
 For instance, saving an .xlua file using an external editor will trigger the logic for running the file on the server side.

 Xedge extends the API provided by the Barracuda App Server with a few additional APIs.
 Additionally, the Xedge ESP32 reference version Xedge32 extends Xedge with a wealth of HW APIs.